Romboter/bitcraftmap/README.md

 - show list of opened job on the map
 - show dropped item on the map (lol)

+- User Intercae
+  - Turn on / Turn off all waypoint
+  - New interface that follow bitcraft style
+  - Options that allow you to draw on the map

 - Players data
   - Show player waystone
   - Show player missing waystones
   - calculate 'closest known waystone' to a location
   - Calculate player heat density zones
   - Show players on the map dynamically
   - See people exploration level in real time

 - Market data
   - Show market data for each waypoints
   - Best prices for this market [1/5/10 percentile of prices]
   - Volume of the market calculated in number of orders, total buy order in hexcoins, other methods...

 - Empires :
   - Show empire borders
   - Show watchtowers
   - More info about watchtowers (expiration / war...)
   - Show and search information related to empire (ex : search by empire name, number of tower)
   - Make capital of empire stand out

 - Misc :
   - Show region names
   - Show regions grid
   - Show chunks grid
   - bitcraft ingame time
   - traveler quest reset timer
   - user control of what icons are on top
   - legends
   - 3D scene to show resources as they are ingame

 - Thoughs about a navigation algorithm
   - input starting position or "locate me" from name
   - input destination
   - Do you want to use waystones ?
   - How many energy do you have ?
   - what do you want to carry ? (% of inventory ?)
   - Does the user want to move cargo ?
   - Calculate zones where its better to move around water than deploying a boat
   - So we need list of deployable from the user
   - calculate total time

 - Navigation "addon"
   - Find a way to display an overlaw over bitcraft to show an arrow when the user want to move to a destination

 ## Pass geoJson with the location.hash